apiture/openapi-down-convert/README.md

 ### &DownArrowBar; JSON Schema related changes

-OAS 3.0 uses an earlier JSON Schema version (Draft 7).
+OAS 3.0 uses an earlier JSON Schema version
+([JSON Schema Specification Wright Draft 00](https://datatracker.ietf.org/doc/html/draft-wright-json-schema-00)).
 The tool converts `examples` in schemas to a single `example`.

 As a special case, if the resulting `example` includes an `id`, it is